Team Size: 5

 The goal was to capture the “affinity of CMU,” which we analyzed to incorporate its diversity, interdisciplinary programs, and rich traditions.

-In the idea we reached on, guests will use an iPad input to take a selfie, and then answer questions about themselves.
+In the idea we reached on, guests would use an iPad input to take a selfie, and then answer questions about themselves.
 Then, their picture would be displayed, using ultra short throw projectors, on a large wall-size display alongside other members of the CMU community who had similar answers to the questions.
 Then, using motion detection technology, the guest would be able to use their movement to interact with the display.

 The questions asked would include “where are you from?” and “what are you interested in?”
 If a guest responded that they are from, for example, Seoul, Korea, then they will see themselves displayed in a mosaic, on the wall, with all of the other guests from Seoul that have participated in “Picture Yourself.”